GE Capital Fleet Services Foresees a 'Reset' in Fleet Management

 Clarence Nunn is president and chief executive officer of GE Capital Fleet Services.
 Previously, Nunn was the chief commercial officer at GE Capital's Commercial Distribution Finance business in Chicago.
 Since joining GE in 1992, Nunn has held key leadership roles in sales, marketing, product development, and quality within several GE businesses in the U.S. and Canada, including GE Plastics, GE Capital Canada Equipment Financing, GE Vendor Financial Services, and most recently, GE Capital's Commercial Distribution Finance.

-AF: How has the economic downturn affected GE's go-to-market strategy?
+How has the economic downturn affected GE's go-to-market strategy?
+Nunn

 It is then each GE business leader's job to take that direction, apply it to his/her business and run it accordingly.

 GE Capital Fleet Services is taking this reset opportunity to reposition our business.
 As part of the bigger GE, Fleet Services can leverage the resources of other GE businesses, and it is especially important to do so in this new environment.
 It is my job as CEO to make sure we take advantage of that opportunity and reach out to our colleagues across GE.
 We've worked with GE Global Research Center, GE Asset Intelligence, and GE Energy to share information, technology, and galvanize strategies related to our telematics product.
 This is a good example of how we leverage GE resources, yet make the solution our own to fit our customers' needs.